Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 VelocityServerlayer-shapes to handle nested per-agent named tensors. - Federation client.

-council_event. - Differential privacy on council deltas.
+federation_event. - Differential privacy on shared deltas.

 - Interrupt channel wiring.